joshuaivie/mv-rb_Enumerable-Methods/README.md

 # Enumerable Methods

-> Ruby a wonderful programming language that was designed for programmer productivity.
-It comes feature packed with numerous inbuilt classes and methods to make programming enjoyable for developers.
+> Ruby is a wonderful programming language that was designed for programmer productivity.
+It comes feature-packed with numerous inbuilt classes and methods to make programming enjoyable for developers.
 >
 > One of ruby's inbuilt modules is the Enumerable module.
-This module comes with several traversal and searching methods, and with the ability to sort.
+This module comes with several traversal and searching methods and with the ability to sort.
 >
 > Although, the inbuilt Enumerable methods make life really easy, this project aims to rebuild some of those inbuilt methods to strengthen the authors' grasp of ruby's fundamental